ryanjtr/MyDocs/_sources/Contents/raspberryPi.rst.txt

 #.
 Connect Your Laptop to the Hotspot:

     * On your laptop, connect to the newly created hotspot.
-    * Open TigerVNC and scan for the Raspberry Pi’s Wi-Fi IP address.
+    * Open TigerVNC and scan for the Raspberry Pi's Wi-Fi IP address.
     * Connect to the Raspberry Pi using the same method as before.

 #.
 Connect to a Hidden Wireless Network: